satyajitlion/GravLensing/research-log/Research Log 10-20-2025.md

 - Identified the change in domain for feature maps after the first layer: from the pixel grid ($\mathbb{Z}$) to the group space ($G$).

-- Discovered and explored a practical Python library (`groupy.gconv`) for implementing G-CNNs in PyTorch, specifically for the p4 (rotation) group.
+- Discovered a practical Python library (`groupy.gconv`) for implementing G-CNNs in PyTorch, specifically for the p4 (rotation) group.

 - Successfully ran a simple code example
 ***